dkt64/csdb-downloader/README.md

 You can adjust the list for your own interests f.e.
 "C64 Crack", "C64 Tool" or maybe "Other Platform C64 Tool"...

 **Notes**
-* date parameter is only for comparing the dates, program will not start downloading from provided date, id number is the primary selector
+* date parameter is only for comparing the dates, program will not start downloading from provided date, ID number is the primary selector
 * program downloads only the files which don't exists in the download folder
-* if there is new file for download in a release then it's downloaded
+* if there is new file for download in a release then it will be downloaded
 * *LastID* value in config file is increasing after every download

 **Example**